RichardDorsett/richarddorsett.github.io/_posts/2020-01-07-youth-custody.md

 ## Outputs
 Dorsett, R. and Thomson, D. (2022) [The impact of incarceration on the early labour market outcomes of children in care](/assets/docs/DT.pdf)

-Dorsett, R., Gorman, E, Morando, G. Oppedisano, V. and Zhang, M (2022) [School peers' ability and youth custody](/assets/docs/DGMOZ.pdf)
+Dorsett, R., Gorman, E, Morando, G. Oppedisano, V. and Zhang, M. (2022) [School peers' ability and youth custody](/assets/docs/DGMOZ.pdf)

 Bowyer, A., Dorsett, R. and Thomson, D. (2022) [The school to work transition for young people who experience custody](/assets/docs/BDT.pdf)